The projected volumes are as follows:

 The Philosophy of Living Experience.
 Materialism, Empiriocriticism, Dialectical Materialism, Empiriomonism, the Science of the Future.
 Popular Outlines, (1913; 1923) with the appendix to the 1923 edition, ‘From Religious to Scientific Monism’.
 This is Bogdanov’s summative statement of his philosophy that anticipates his ultimate philosophical achievement: universal organisational science.

-Volume 9: Tektology: Universal Organisational Science
+Volume 9: Tectology: Universal Organisational Science

 This will contain all three parts of Tektologiia: Vseobshchaia organizatsionnaia nauka, a pioneering work in systems theory, in which Bogdanov proposed that all physical, biological, and human sciences could be unified by treating them as systems of relationships and by seeking the organisational principles that underlie all such systems.

-Volume 10: Writings on Socialism
+Volume 10: TBD